oovm/waifu2d.ts/projects/live2d-vitepress-preview/readme.md

 # Live2D VitePress Template

+## Disclaimer
+This is an unofficial project and is not affiliated with or endorsed by Live2D Inc.

 ## Overview
 This project demonstrates how to integrate Live2D models into a VitePress documentation site.
 It serves as a reference implementation and preview environment for the `@doki-land/live2d-vitepress` package.